tavinhossaur/cmd_tetris_cplusplus/README.md

 # cmd_tetris_cplusplus
-Tetris, simple, fun and now in command prompt
+Tetris, simple, fun and now in command prompt.

-A simple game running on command prompt.

 - Tested on Windows10
 - Made in C++